90hunter/90HunterStE/_includes/index.md

 The proposed mixed-use building will consist of four levels of structured parking (one partially underground), with approximately 232 square metres of commercial space along the Hunter Street E frontage and 205 dwelling units from floors 3 through 17.
 205 motor vehicle parking spaces and 206 bicycle parking spaces will support the development.
 As currently proposed, the dwelling units will consist of 66 one-bedroom units, 110 two-bedroom units and 29 three-bedroom units.

+This is a seven-storey increase from the initial ten-storey proposal shown to the public in June 2024.

 <img src="https://github.com/user-attachments/assets/765e2a85-57af-4a13-ad25-4e84719dc3a6" style="max-width:100%;height:auto;" alt="rendering of the 17-storey building"/>